Tom Waldek, founder of The Human Origin

 Each discipline is applied where your organisation actually operates — in real meetings, real decisions, real conversations.
 In the room where it matters.

 Most of what follows will sound familiar to anyone who has read enough leadership books.
 One discipline will not.
-It is the only one in this methodology that no other consultant in the world is applying to the leadership space — and it is where the work goes deepest.
-Scroll to discipline six.
+It is the only one in this methodology that no other consultant in the world is applying to leadership — and it is where the work goes deepest.

 01 — Writing